Event-Based Framework for Agile Resilience in Criticality-Aware Wireless Networks: Cooperation Schemes

-LoS blockage leads to a reduction of the achievable LC rate.
-However, a collaboration of APs can boost this LC rate if needed.
-To this end, we propose on-demand one-sided cooperation of the APs in order to further counteract performance drops from LoS disruptions.
+LoS blockages inevitably lead to performance drops for LC traffic, risking service degradation.
+To counteract such disruptions without altering the transmission configuration, we propose an on-demand, one-sided AP cooperation scheme.
 That is, in Stage 2, if AP $j$ is affected by blockage in time slot $t$, AP $j'$ shares its received signal $y_{j'}(t)$ to help AP $j$ decode its desired messages.
-Then, in time slot $t+1$, AP $j$ performs successive decoding of the messages $\{\HC{s}_{i}\vert i\in \mathcal{I}\}$ and $\{\LC{s}_{i}\vert i\in\mathcal{I}_j\}$ based on the combined receive signal from both APs.
-Meanwhile, new data packets can be transmitted in time slot $t+1$ in parallel to the cooperative decoding process.\looseness-1
+Then, in time slot $t+1$, AP $j$ performs successive decoding of the messages $\{\HC{s}_{i}\vert i\in \mathcal{I}\}$ and $\{\LC{s}_{i}\vert i\in\mathcal{I}_j\}$ based on the combined receive signal from both APs (see Fig. \ref{fig:decoding}).
+Meanwhile, new data packets can be transmitted in time slot $t+1$ in parallel to the cooperative decoding process.

 More precisely, the decoding process with cooperation at AP $j$ is as follows: After initiating the cooperative decoding in time slot $t$, AP $j$ acquires the receive signal from AP $j'$ in time slot $t+1$.
 AP $j$ then decodes its desired messages using maximum ratio combining (MRC) and SIC similar to the cooperative RSMA scheme detailed in \cite{abbasi2022transmission}.
 First, MRC is applied to combine the received signals $y_j(t)$ and $y_{j'}(t)$ for detection of the HC message $\HC{s}_i$ with $\pi_j(i)=1$.
 Upon successful decoding and interference removal from both signals via SIC, MRC is again employed to decode the subsequent HC message.
 This iterative process continues, enabling successive decoding of all HC messages and intended LC messages via MRC and SIC.
 The achievable rates at AP $j$ using this cooperative decoding procedure are determined as follows: